LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 ### Notes and limitations

-- Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).
+- Consumers cannot download images; they can only preview or share images.

 - Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent to consumer).

-   **For SDKs previous to 3.8.** Photo-sharing is one-way only (from consumer-to-agent, but not vice versa) and available for the Mobile Message SDK only.
+   **For SDKs previous to 3.8:** Photo-sharing is one-way only (from consumer-to-agent, but not vice versa) and available for the Mobile Message SDK only.

-- The default value for photos and files stored on the device is 20, which is configurable.
-If exceeding the max value of downloaded photos or files, the  SDK deletes the oldest file download.
+- The default value for photos stored on the device is 20, which is configurable with the `maxNumberOfSavedFilesOnDisk` attribute.
+If exceeding the max value of photos or files, the SDK deletes the oldest file.

-- If a download attempt is unsuccessful, an error icon covers the thumbnail.
-If clicked the file attempts to download again.
+- If an attempt to view a photo is unsuccessful, an error icon covers the thumbnail.

-- The consumer can return to a resolved conversation to view the files, as long as the files are part of the conversation history.
+- The consumer can return to a resolved conversation to view the photos, as long as the photos are part of the conversation history.

 - If an agent sends an unsupported file, a message displays indicating the file type shared with the consumer is not supported, and the agent should retry sending a supported file format.

-- For authenticated users, backgrounding the app file or photo while downloading does not interrupt the download process.
+- For authenticated users, backgrounding the app while loading the photo does not get interrupted.

-- For unauthenticated sessions, consumers must download the file again with each visit or refresh of the conversation because the history gets cleared when a session expires or logs the consumer out.
+- For unauthenticated sessions, consumers must tap the photo again with each visit or refresh of the conversation because the history gets cleared when a session expires or logs the consumer out.

 - iOS supports the preview of file types per iOS operating system.